 * * * The majority of malwares, if not all, are not digitally signed.
 An unsigned executable doesn't automatically mean malicious software.
 If we consider protecting a company's server from cyber threats, it is easier to prevent the execution of an unknown unsigned code at the kernel level with default settings.
 If a software is needed that uses a DLL (Dynamic Link Library) that is not digitally signed, it is manually analyzed and added to the white list.
 At this point, the risk of ransomware causing any damage has already been minimized.

-- Detects a previously unknown malware, and in a certain situations including those operating in the kernel memory
+- Proactively detects a previously unknown malware, and in a certain situations including those operating in the kernel memory

 - Self-integrity checks that detects if the malware attempted to disable the protection at the user or kernel level.
-Proactivity in this context means that the solution responds to this in real-time according to predefined measures
+In this context, proactivity means that the solution responds in real-time based on predefined measures.

-- Secure IOCTL communication (The exploitation mentioned in the article is not possible with this protection)
+- Secure IOCTL communication (The Exploitation #1 and Exploitation #2 mentioned in the article is not possible with this protection).
+Certificates are not revoked, and your company avoids reputational damage with these measures

 - It's easy to use, and with just one setting change, a home user becomes a malware analyst.
 Best of all, home users get better protection for their devices than what's even found in most enterprise EDR/XDR/EPP/NGAV solutions!